VfB Stuttgart: Post-championship seasons 2008–12

 The 2010–11 season was a mediocre one—after again spending the first half of the season almost always in the relegation zone (17th and 18th spot), with Christian Gross being fired and interim coach Jens Keller taking over for the rest of the first leg, Bruno Labbadia was hired as new coach in January and managed to save VfB from relegation.
 Eventually, the team finished 12th after a decent second-half performance.
 In July 2011, Erwin Staudt did not participate again in the election of the president and Gerd E. Mäuser was elected as president.

 In the following 2011–12 season, they managed to constantly climb up the table; this was especially thanks to a long unbeaten streak in the spring.
 Subsequently, VfB qualified for the 2012–13 UEFA Europa League.
 Key players during that season were Martin Harnik, who scored 17 goals, as well as winger Gōtoku Sakai and forward Vedad Ibišević, who both came to Stuttgart in January 2012.

 With effect from 3 June 2013, Gerd E. Mäuser announced his resignation as president of VfB Stuttgart.
 On 2 July 2013, the supervisory board of the club named Bernd Wahler as the candidate for the presidential elections.
 On 22 July 2013, Wahler was elected by 97.4% of the votes cast.

 After barely avoiding relegation from the Bundesliga in the 2014–15 season, Stuttgart were relegated to the 2.
 Bundesliga in the 2015–16 season after finishing in 17th place, having been unable to lift themselves out of the bottom three positions until the end of the season.
 Following matchday 13, a home match against FC Augsburg and their second consecutive 4–0 loss, Stuttgart decided to terminate Alexander Zorniger's contract and appointed Jürgen Kramny as their manager for an indefinite period.
 After Stuttgart were relegated to the 2.
 Bundesliga, Wahler resigned as president on 15 May 2016.
 Kramny was subsequently sacked as coach.

 On 17 May 2016, Jos Luhukay was announced as the new head coach.
-Luhukay resigned on 15 September 2016 and was replaced by Hannes Wolf.
+In July 2016, Jan Schindelmeiser became the sporting director and member of the executive board.
+Head coach Luhukay resigned on 15 September 2016 and was replaced by Hannes Wolf.
 At the end of the season, Stuttgart returned to the Bundesliga as the 2.
 Bundesliga champions.
 On 22 December 2017, after nearly 10 years since his departure, Bundesliga title winning striker Mario Gomez returned to the team from fellow Bundesliga side VfL Wolfsburg, The team made a solid return season to the Bundesliga, finishing in 7th place.
 However, they slumped to 16th the following season, eventually ending up relegated via play-offs against Union Berlin.